LidijaAl/reactBusinessCard/README.md

 # React -- Business Card

-This is a business card made in React JS.
+This is a simple business card made with React JS.

 ## Table of contents